Rustam-Z/disney-test-api-taf/README.md

    - "Add New Interpreter" → "Add Local Interpreter" → "Poetry environment" → "Existing environment"
    - `[Windows]` Provide the Python path to the virtual environment:
     ```C:\Users\<USER>\AppData\Local\pypoetry\Cache\virtualenvs\ip-manager-taf-api-<HASH>-py3.11\Scripts\python.exe```
 5. `.config.yaml` should be created in root of project.
+Run `generate_config.py` file to generate config file automatically.
+   But you need to have `.env` with SUPERUSER credentials.
+Use `env-template` to create `.env` file.
-Use `config-template.yaml` as config file template.
+   - Or if you want to create data manually use `config-template.yaml` as config file template.
 You need to create users for facility.
 To create a user you need to create a role.
 To create a facility you need to create a customer.

 ## Configuration